Music of the Final Fantasy VII series: Dirge of Cerberus

 Dirge of Cerberus: Final Fantasy VII was released for the PlayStation 2 in January 2006, and its soundtrack, Dirge of Cerberus: Final Fantasy VII Original Soundtrack, was released a month later.
 The tracks were composed by Masashi Hamauzu and orchestrations were provided by Yoshihisa Hirano, making it the first Final Fantasy VII-related soundtrack to not include new material from Nobuo Uematsu.
 Koji Haishima conducted the Tokyo Philharmonic Orchestra, which performed the music for around half of the album.
-The soundtrack also contains the songs "Longing" and "Redemption" by Japanese musician and actor Gackt, and was released through the artist's ex label, Nippon Crown.
+The soundtrack also contains the game's theme song "Redemption" and insert song "Longing", both of which were recorded by Japanese musician and actor Gackt, and additionally released separately through the artist's ex label, Nippon Crown, as a single.
 The album contains a mix of orchestral and rock tracks, with some orchestral performances of slow compositions and marches and both styles of music used for faster-paced "threatening" and "dynamic" tunes.
 GameSpot describes the music as ranging from "quiet, almost nonexistent ambient tunes to dramatic, orchestrated tracks".
 The album was launched on February 15, 2006, and spans 53 tracks over two discs, covering a duration of 2:14:22.
-The limited edition of the soundtrack includes a case which is designed to hold the soundtrack, along with the game disc and the limited edition of the "Redemption" single and associated DVD, although these other albums must be purchased separately.
+The limited edition of the soundtrack includes a case which is designed to hold the soundtrack, along with the game disc and the limited edition of the "Redemption" single and associated DVD, although these other albums still must be purchased separately.

-Dirge of Cerberus: Final Fantasy VII Original Soundtrack was given mixed reviews from critics.
+Dirge of Cerberus: Final Fantasy VII Original Soundtrack received mixed reviews from critics.
 Gann called it "solid, [...], but not awe-inspiring" and dismissed the limited edition extras as not worth the purchase.
 Eduardo of Square Enix Music Online, however, described it as "nearly perfect" and said that he "can, and will, run out of positive adjectives to describe the Dirge of Cerberus Final Fantasy VII Original Soundtrack.
 It's a work of genius".
 The album reached position #19 on the Oricon charts, and sold over 14,300 copies; the "Redemption" single sold over 125,000 copies.